DrW3b/secfinder/README.md

 ## Usage

 1. Provide a list of URLs in a text file.
-2.
-3. Run the script to scan and identify sensitive data.
+2. Run the script to scan and identify sensitive data.

-**Disclaimer:**
-This tool is intended for educational and awareness purposes.
-Use it responsibly and only on systems you have explicit permission to analyze.
+3. python3 secfinder.py -f urls.txt

 ## Installation